 - Most Regular Honey Doesn’t Contain Any Pollen

-Bee pollen is collected with nectar by honey bees.
-While we often focus on honey, bee pollen has been shown to be “nutritious, containing over 250 substances, including vitamins, amino acids, essential fatty acids, micronutrients and antioxidants” (2).
-And, according to the German Federal Ministry of Health, bee pollen is recognised as medicine (3), and has been linked to remarkable health benefits including reducing inflammation
+Bee pollen is collected along with nectar by honey bees.
+While we often focus on honey, bee pollen has been shown to be highly nutritious, containing over 250 substances, including vitamins, amino acids, essential fatty acids, micronutrients and antioxidants.
+Bee pollen is recognised as medicine by the German Federal Ministry of Health and has been linked to remarkable health benefits, including reducing inflammation

-Unfortunately, pasteurisation and other processing methods like ultrafiltration used in regular, commercially produced honey, may remove bee pollen (4).
-A study conducted in 2011 showed that over 75% of commercial honey in the USA contained no pollen.
-(5)
+Unfortunately, pasteurisation and other processing methods like ultrafiltration used in regular, commercially produced honey may remove any traces of bee pollen.
+A study conducted in 2011 showed that over 75% of commercial honey in the USA – which included a lot of cheaply imported honey – contained no pollen at all.

 - Raw Honey Is More Nutritious

-Many studies linking these antioxidants with health benefits, including reduced inflammation and a lower risk of heart disease and certain cancers.
-(7) Unfortunately, commercially produced honey, i.e. honey that is heavily processed filtered, removes beneficial nutrients like pollen, enzymes and antioxidants.
+Commercially produced honey, i.e. honey that is heavily processed and filtered, removes beneficial nutrients like pollen, enzymes and antioxidants.

-Now that you understand the difference between raw and ‘regular’ honey we encourage you to try (what we think is) Australia’s best raw honey – AB’s Honey.
+Now that you know the difference between raw vs regular honey, we encourage you to try Australia’s best raw honey – AB’s Honey.

 Our honey is 100% pure, raw, Australian honey.
 The products available from Simply Honey are sourced by the AB’s Team from our network of renowned beekeepers.
 Our honey is not pasteurised, processed or mixed with imports and fillers.